GiantRavens/rails6template/README.md

 Rails 6 Template
 ================

-Clone the repo - or follow along as we rebuild the Rails 5 template atomically.
+Clone the repo, run `bundle install` and `yarn` - or follow along as we rebuild the Rails 5 template atomically.

 __Install local gems__